anakryiko/blog/content/posts/libbpf-v1.md

   - [libbpf-sys](https://github.com/libbpf/libbpf-sys) Rust low-level bindings.

-**Thanks a lot for your continuing help and contributions, without which libbpf wouldn't be were it is today!**
+**Thanks a lot for your continuing help and contributions, without which libbpf wouldn't be where it is today!**

 To make this not just a celebratory post, in the rest of it I'll try to describe major breaking changes users should be aware of and summarize